 In the new reality, the Executive Committee of the CBA has placed increased emphasis in bringing the CBA Tech Talk Programme online.
 The new live Webinar format has worked exceedingly well to date.
 The Association is particularly grateful to the Bar Council in facilitating this initiative and to James Burke BL for leading this new initiative.
 Please have regard to the News and Events section for details of upcoming Webinars in 2020/21.

-If any Member would like to become involved in the Webinars or would like to suggest a topic / issue that might benefit from exploration in a CBA Webinar please contact James Burke BL at email@example.com
+If any Member would like to become involved in the Webinars or would like to suggest a topic / issue that might benefit from exploration in a CBA Webinar please contact our colleague James Burke BL.

 The CBA was delighted to host a special Christmas Lecture 2019/20 from Mr. Seán Moynihan, CEO of ALONE, on the topic of ‘Housing Issues for Older People: No Room at the Inn?’, chaired by our former chairman and co-founder, the Honourable Mr. Justice Mark Sanfey.
 Proceeds of the event went to fund ALONE’s vital work in supporting older people nationwide.
 The CBA has continued to work with ALONE in support of its activities which include a network of 2,000 volunteers throughout Ireland who support its work by befriending, visiting and giving practical help to older people.
 To meet the needs of our population in the next ten years, ALONE will need to grow this army of volunteers to 7,000.
 If you can spare some of your time to volunteer in your community, please click this link Volunteering with ALONE to find out more.
 If you are time-poor but want to help – please consider a once-off or a regular donation by clicking Donate to ALONE.